Colleges in Missouri: Columbia College

 Application Support: Other important factors to support your application to Columbia College may also be considered, such as extracurricular activities, volunteer work and recommendation letters.

 Columbia College SAT Scores: The SAT (Scholastic Assessment Test) is a 3 to 4 hour, paper-based standardized knowledge test widely used for college admissions in the United States, including Columbia College, that tests writing skills, mathematics and critical reading. to assess a student's readiness for admission to college or universities.
-The average composite SAT score at Columbia College is N/A (Average ACT: 31).
+The average composite SAT score at Columbia College is 1159 (Average ACT: 26).

-Type of Institution: Columbia College is a Private liberal arts college educational facility, with approximately 1120 students (male students: 14%, female students 86%).
+Type of Institution: Columbia College is a Private, non-profit, liberal arts college educational facility, with approximately 832 students (male students: 41%, female students 59%).

-Columbia College School Colors: The college colors of Columbia College are Purple and White (Nickname: The Koalas, Mascot: The Fighting Koala).
+Columbia College School Colors: The college colors of Columbia College are Navy blue and Silver (Nickname: The Cougars, Mascot: Scooter the Cougar).
 School colors are associated with many colleges and reflected in uniforms and as a form of identity at sporting events and other intercollegiate activities.

 Columbia College - Extracurricular Activities: Extracurricular activities for students at Columbia College might include bands and orchestras, drama, dance, debating societies, academic clubs.
 Other students enjoy the opportunity of to become involved in student government.